-The flight crew were qualified to perform their assigned duties, however, there was no record they had flown into Subangindicating that International Airport in the last 18 months. aerodrome controller in the Subang Tower had accepted the properly qualified and responsibility to perform the duty of an approach control/ex.
-It was also noted that the aerodrome controller, although a rated approach controller, " did not possess a radar rating> the aircraft on radar since it was the only traffic in his sector.
+The flight crew were qualified to perform their assigned duties, however, there was no record indicating that they had flown into Subang-International Airport in the last 18 months. aerodrome controller in the Subang Tower properly qualified and had accepted the responsibility to perform the duty of an approach control/er.
+It was also noted that the aerodrome controller, although a rated approach controller, did not possess a radar rating> the aircraft on radar since it was the only traffic in his sector.
 Flight 066 was transferred direct from area control to aerodrome control and it was also established that, the area controller did not coordinate the transfer of control with either the approach controller or aerodrome controller.